 Regular Expression.
 A simple form of an expression that uses meta-characters as operators to define a pattern.
-The regular expressions used in RM/COBOL LIKE conditions match regulars expressions defined by XML Schema.
-Regular expressions are explained beginning on page 5-29.
-A summary of regular expression grammar is given on page 5-36.
+The regular expressions used in RM/COBOL LIKE conditions match regulars expressions defined by XML Schema (on page 546).
+Regular expressions are explained beginning on page 201.
+A summary of regular expression grammar is given on page 208.